IBM/aspera-cli/README.md

 Notes:

-- The `value` option can contain any supported package creation parameter.
+- Package creation parameter are sent as positional mandatory parameter.
   Refer to the AoC package creation API, or display an existing package in JSON to list attributes.
 - List allowed shared inbox destinations with: `ascli aoc packages shared_inboxes list`
 - Use fields: `recipients` and/or `bcc_recipients` to provide the list of recipients: user or shared inbox.
   - Provide either ids as expected by API: `"recipients":[{"type":"dropbox","id":"1234"}]`